uyuni-project/uyuni/testsuite/documentation/cucumber-steps.md

 * Create a test virtual machine on a given host

-The virtual machine is created without SUSE Manager, directly on the virtual host using `qemu-img` and `virt-install`
+The virtual machine is created without Uyuni, directly on the virtual host using `qemu-img` and `virt-install`

 ```cucumber